 Education and schools in Portugal fall under one of two sectors: state and private.
 Regardless of the sponsoring body, learning is separated into tiers.
-Jardim de infância offers education for children between the ages of three and five years old.
-Children between the ages of six and 15 attend ensino básico, while teenagers between the ages of 15 and 17 attend ensino secundário.
+Jardim de infância offers education for children between 3 and 5 years old.
+Children between the ages of 6 and 15 attend ensino básico, while teenagers between the ages of 15 and 17 attend ensino secundário.

-Children in Portugal tend to attend school based on the neighbourhood in which they live or in which their parents work.
-It follows that many of the richer economic areas are linked to higher-quality educational institutions.
+School admissions in Portugal are typically based on catchment areas, with many children attending schools in their neighbourhoods or near their parents' workplaces.
+Thus, many of the richer economic areas are linked to higher-quality educational institutions.
 Rural areas and less economically developed regions of the country are especially notorious for shifty standards, though the larger urban centres and the expat-friendly Algarve area provide some good options.

 Public schools in Portugal